subnetter/subnet-docs/versioned_docs/version-0.1.0/features/payments/billing.md

 :::

 ### Balance
 `Balance` is an Subnet accounting concept used for charging users for receiving network services from their providers based on payment history, usage, and provider pricing.
-The balance is an $SNP coin amount.
+The balance is an $SUB coin amount.
 Each user has a balance with its Provider.
 Each user and provider maintain the balance for the user based on user's coin payment transactions to the provider and user signed charges.

 :::info
-Each user's balance is equal to the total $SNP coins amount transferred by the user to its provider via blockchain transactions minus the total amount of provider's charges approved and signed by the user.
+Each user's balance is equal to the total $SUB coins amount transferred by the user to its provider via blockchain transactions minus the total amount of provider's charges approved and signed by the user.
 :::

 ### Minimum Balance